Lord-of-the-IoT/Lord-of-the-IoT/README.md

       I am a 15 year old hacker from planet earth
       <ul>
         <li>
-          🔭 I'm doing GCSEs in computer science, geography, music and french, and am doing AS level further mathematics
+          🔭 I'm doing GCSEs in computer science, geography, music and french, and am doing A level additional maths
         </li>
         <li>
           🌱 working through the red team module on TryHackMe